10 Fashion Rules To Throw Out The Window

 Stripes will make you tall if they’re vertical but horizontal ones will make you look fat.
 Black is a slimming colour but white is absolutely not.
-Perhaps these are the rules you expected based off of my headline.
-But the point is that short of the fact that we have to wear clothes (and thank god for that!) there are no rules.
+Perhaps these are the rules you expected based off my headline.
+But the point is that short of the fact that we have to wear clothes (and thank god for that) there are no rules.
 With the exception, however, of those policies that we give ourselves.

 Consider the contents of your wardrobe.
 They can typically be divided into generic categories of loungewear, workwear, dressy tops, random-jumpers-you-never-wear-yet-never-throw-out.
 But it is likely that you subconsciously divide them in other ways too.
 Clothes you only wear on holiday.
 Clothes for when you have a tan.
 Clothes for when you drop a dress size.

 Forget the designer logos, these are the fashion labels your wardrobe needs to throw out.

 Guides not guidelines

 Glam up or dress down.
 Pair the most ridiculous colours together and overlay your most obnoxious patterns.
 If style is your forte then get creative.
 Your clothes are supposed to fit your body not the other way around.
 So size up if that’s what is needed or down if that is more appropriate.
 Instead of contorting yourself into jeans that don’t fit your body buy a pair of jeans that do.
 And let them be skinny or mom jeans regardless of your generation!